osd: throttle snap trimming

 I think this issue is not related to the SQL locking.
 At least not in my case.
 I've done as suggested by Mike and disable scrubbing and deep scrubbing.
 So far, so good, the crashing servers survived overnight without any crashes or hang tasks (so far so good).
 Let's keep it that way.

 Regarding the poor sql performance.
 I've noticed that my small ceph cluster is having a bunch of issues handling a large number of random 4k reads/writes.
 During my benchmarking tests (tried on iozone, fio and simple dd with iflag/oflag=direct) i am seeing extremely poor performance compared to the nfs filesystem which I previously had on the same hardware.
 While working on a small file (2-6GB in size which fits in the memory on the storage servers) I was getting between 60-70k 4k random read iops with the above benchmarks on the nfs.
 On ceph I can barely get past 2-2.5k, which is 25-30 times slower (((.
 Both nfs and ceph are serving that data from ram as I do not see any disk activity at all during the tests.
 So I had to conclude that at the current state ceph is not designed for working with databases or reading/writing a large number of very small files.
 Perhaps you need to open a new ticket for this as it doesn't seem to relate to the current bug.

-#8 Updated by Andrei Mikhailovsky over 5 years ago
+#8 Updated by Andrei Mikhailovsky about 10 years ago

 Wade, could you please share with us what kernel tuning you've done?
 I would like to try it as I am still having some issues with the cluster after disabling scrubbing and deep scrubbing.

 By the way, have you just disabled deep scrubbing or normal scrubbing as well?

 #12 Updated by Olivier Bonvalet over 9 years ago

 Hi,I see that a patch for this is present

 osd: allow snap trim throttling with simple delay (#6278, Sage Weil)